mousepawmedia/devdocs/source/guides/livecollab.rst

 programming.

 * You should have :ref:`vscode` installed and configured.
-* You'll also need a GitHub account to login.
-If you don't have one, create one now.
+* You'll also need a GitHub or Microsoft account to login.
+(Create one now if necessary.)
-* You should have headphones and a microphone for voice chat (ideally).

 ..  note:: In our experience, Live Share works well even on 200 Kbps internet
     connections.

-The first time you start or join a session with Live Share, you will be prompted to login to GitHub.
+The first time you start or join a session with Live Share, you will be prompted to login to GitHub or Microsoft.
 Follow the prompts to do so.

 .. _glivecollab_settings: